infobip/infobip-rtc-ios/README.md

 binary "https://rtc.cdn.infobip.com/webrtc/ios/releases.json" >= 1.0.31369
 ```

-And then use it in your project like this:
+After which you would use it in your project like this:

 ```
 import InfobipRTC